Targets for Flavor-Violating Top Decay: Conclusions

 \section{Conclusions}

-In broad classes of new physics scenarios, there are relations between the Wilson coefficients of flavor-conserving and flavor-violating four-fermion operators.
+In certain classes of new physics scenarios, there are relations between the Wilson coefficients of flavor-conserving and flavor-violating four-fermion operators.
 We have explored these relations in the context of top flavor-violating processes.
+The relations allow us to distinguish experimentally between different UV models, as they hold in leptoquark models but can be violated, for example, in $Z^\prime$ models.

 On the one hand, we have updated our previous analysis in~\cite{Altmannshofer:2023bfk} and provided target regions for LHC searches for the rare top decays $t \to c \mu^+ \mu^-$, $t \to u \mu^+ \mu^-$, $t \to c e^+ e^-$, $t \to u e^+ e^-$.
 Taking into account existing experimental constraints from flavor-conserving processes, in particular di-lepton production at the LHC and $t \bar t$ production in association with leptons, we find interesting target regions for the rare top decay branching ratios in the ballpark of $10^{-7}$ to $10^{-6}$.
 Observation of those rare top decays with larger rates would point to specific new physics scenarios that are not subject to the theoretical relations.